lf-/dotfiles/programs/gooeyd/README.md

-**NOTE**: on some systems, the python webbrowser module which we use will open arbitrary files if you give it arbitrary file paths. this is probably a remote code execution (but restricted to your user) as it could open arbitrary programs. if you don't like this, pass `--disable-open` to `gooeyd.py` and to disable the open feature.
+**NOTE**: on some systems, the python webbrowser module which we use will open arbitrary files if you give it arbitrary file paths. this is probably a remote code execution (but restricted to your user) as it could open arbitrary programs. if you don't like this, pass `--disable-open` to `gooeyd.py` to disable the open feature.

 ### Usage